Building character. Fostering excellence.

 To inquire about the next course, contact: email@example.com

 We offer our courses to music organizations and studios.
 Show your appreciation to your teachers by investing in them.
 If you would like to improve your student retention and teacher satisfaction, reach out to us and we will set up the seminar which fits your goals and your budget.
 We offer online and in-person options.

 Performance Anxiety Workshop

 Sunday March 6th 3:00 - 6:30 p.m. at The Kawai Piano Gallery,

 Early registration is $40 for adult, or a child under age 12 with one parent or pay $50 at the door.

 Saturday March 12th 1:00 - 5:00 p.m.
 ONLINE, recording is available for 3 months after the workshop, participation is $40.

 Let's take this opportunity to deepen our understanding and appreciation of music!
 Music theory is a study of how music is created and put together.
 It helps students better understand the pieces they are playing.

-This 8-week course is designed for music students ages 6-9, who are enrolled in music lessons and can read music.
-It will prepare the children for the Texas Music Teachers Association State Theory Test and introduce them to great works of classical music.
-To see if this course is for you, talk to your music teacher teacher or email: email@example.com
+This 8-week course is designed to prepare student for the Texas Music Teachers Association State Theory Test and introduce them to great works of classical music.
+To see if this course is for you, talk to your music teacher or email: firstname.lastname@example.org

 The limit is 10 students per class.
 The cost is $195.